-- 1 In case human data are not available for local irritating substances, the uncertainty in - 2 extrapolating from histopathological effects observed in inhalation studies with experimental - 3 animals to humans to prevent sensory irritation should be considered (Brüning et al 2014).
+In case human data are not available for local irritating substances, the uncertainty in extrapolating from histopathological effects observed in inhalation studies with experimental animals to humans to prevent sensory irritation should be considered (Brüning et al 2014).

-4 A.8-17.2.2.2.2 Respiratory sensitisation
+A.8-17.2.2.2.2 Respiratory sensitisation

-- 5 Evidence relating to respiratory sensitisation in the workplace is predominantly derived from - 6 experience in humans.
-Although such data would rarely enable identifying thresholds or dose- - 7 responses for induction of respiratory sensitisation, they might provide information relevant for - 8 dose-response related to markers of clinical manifestation of respiratory sensitisation (e.g. - 9 occurrence of clinically verified asthma, or symptoms or lung function tests indicating asthma). - 10 It is generally accepted that no validated methods exist to predict experimentally the risk of - "respiratory sensitisation" to chemical agents (SCOEL 2017, F6-2.2.). - 12 The criteria for classification of a chemical agent for respiratory sensitisation comprise the - induction of sensitisation by immunological and non-immunological mechanisms.
-For some - chemical agents (for example, those causing respiratory sensitisation via a non-immunological - mechanism) it might be possible to identify a threshold of exposure below which a state of - sensitisation is unlikely to be induced.
-For chemical agents acting via immunological - 17 mechanisms, thresholds have often not been identified or could not be observed (Section F6- - 18 2.2 of SCOEL 2017). - 19 Chemical agents identified as respiratory sensitisers are assigned a "respiratory sensitisation" - 20 notation (see also Section A.8-17.2.3.5).
+Evidence relating to respiratory sensitisation in the workplace is predominantly derived from experience in humans.
+Although such data would rarely enable identifying thresholds or dose-responses for induction of respiratory sensitisation, they might provide information relevant for dose-response related to markers of clinical manifestation of respiratory sensitisation (e.g. occurrence of clinically verified asthma, or symptoms or lung function tests indicating asthma).
+It is generally accepted that no validated methods exist to predict experimentally the risk of "respiratory sensitisation" to chemical agents (SCOEL 2017, F6-2.2.).

+The criteria for classification of a chemical agent for respiratory sensitisation comprise the induction of sensitisation by immunological and non-immunological mechanisms.
+For some chemical agents (e.g., those causing respiratory sensitisation via a non-immunological mechanism) it might be possible to identify a threshold of exposure below which a state of sensitisation is unlikely to be induced.
+For chemical agents acting via immunological mechanisms, thresholds have often not been identified or could not be observed (Section F6-2.2 of SCOEL 2017).

+Chemical agents identified as respiratory sensitisers are assigned a "respiratory sensitisation" notation (see also Section A.8-17.2.3.5).

-21 A.8-17.2.2.3 Skin sensitisation
+A.8-17.2.2.2.3 Skin sensitisation

-- 22 Allergic contact dermatitis is one of the most frequently reported occupational illnesses which - can only be handled by allergen avoidance.
-For the assessment of the skin sensitising potential - of a chemical agent human data may be available.
-Case reports, especially from occupational - 25 settings, may be sufficient to raise a concern, but, in general, do not allow a clear assessment - 26 to be made.
-Most frequently, in vivo animal test data will only be available (SCOEL 2017, F3- - 27 2). - 28 Chemical agents identified as skin sensitisers, including those classified according to the - 29 criteria of the CLP Regulation (EC No 1272/2008) criteria, are assigned a "skin sensitisation" - 30 notation (see also section A.8-17.2.3.5).
+Allergic contact dermatitis is one of the most frequently reported occupational illnesses which can only be handled by allergen avoidance.
+For the assessment of the skin sensitising potential of a chemical agent human data may be available.
+Case reports, especially from occupational settings, may be sufficient to raise a concern, but, in general, do not allow a clear assessment to be made.
+Most frequently, in vivo animal test data will only be available (SCOEL 2017, F6-2.2).

+Chemical agents identified as skin sensitisers, including those classified according to the criteria of the CLP Regulation (EC No 1272/2008) criteria, are assigned a "skin sensitisation" notation (see also section A.8-17.2.3.5).

-31 A.8-17.2.2.2.4 Specific target organ toxicity
+A.8-17.2.2.2.4 Specific target organ toxicity

-- 32 Specific target organ toxicity covers effects occurring as a result of acute, short-term or long- - 33 term exposure such as significant functional changes, more than transient in nature, in the - respiratory system, central or peripheral nervous systems, other organs or other organ - 35 systems, including signs of central nervous system depression and effects on special senses - 36 (such as sight, hearing and sense of smell) (see CLP Regulation EC No 1272/2008). - 37 Adverse effects on organs are usually considered as relevant PoD for OEL derivation for non- - 38 carcinogenic substances and for non-genotoxic carcinogens.
+Specific target organ toxicity covers effects occurring as a result of acute, short-term or long-term exposure such as significant functional changes, more than transient in nature, in the respiratory system, central or peripheral nervous systems, other organs or other organ systems, including signs of central nervous system depression and effects on the senses (see CLP Regulation EC No 1272/2008).

+Adverse effects on organs are usually considered as relevant PoD for OEL derivation.

-39 A.8-17.2.2.2.5 Carcinogenicity
+A.8-17.2.2.2.5 Carcinogenicity

-- 40 For carcinogens it is essential to determine whether a threshold for the carcinogenic action can - 41 be identified or not.
-In case a threshold can be identified, a health-based OEL may be - 42 established (JTF 2017 b, chapter 5.3), if not, a cancer dose-response assessment should be - 43 performed where the available data is adequate and sufficient (see A.8-17.2.3.6).
+For carcinogens it is essential to determine whether a threshold for the carcinogenic action can be identified or not.
+In case a threshold can be identified, a health-based OEL may be established (JTF 2017 b, Chapter 5.3), if not, a cancer dose-response assessment should be performed where the available data are adequate and sufficient (see A.8-17.2.3.6).